Enger Park gardens and peace bell, Duluth, Minnesota

 Most, but not all of Enger Park’s gardens are shady escapes on a hot summer day.

 Since they are not as well-known as other Duluth attractions, the sprawling gardens tucked under the trees high above the city can be an unexpected oasis of beauty and calm.
 But don’t think you’ll have them to yourself.
-While out-of-town visitors may not know about these gardens, they are very popular with Duluth residents.
+While out-of-town visitors may not know about these gardens, they are popular with Duluth residents.

 I use links to improve your browsing experience, but a few also pay me a small commission if you use them to purchase goods or services.
 You don’t pay extra, but it helps keep this website running without intrusive ads.
 To learn more, review my policies and disclosures.